Russia's ruble rebound raises questions of sanctions' impact | Headlines

 Speaking to Norway's parliament on Wednesday, Ukraine's president urged Western allies to inflict still greater financial pain on Russia.
 “The only means of urging Russia to look for peace are sanctions,'' Volodymyr Zelenskyy said in a video message from his besieged country.
 He added: ''The stronger the sanctions packages are going to be, the faster we'll bring back peace.”
 Increasingly, European nations' purchases of Russian oil and natural gas are coming under scrutiny as a loophole and lifeline for the Russian economy.

+“For Russia, everything is about their energy revenues.
+It's half their federal budget.
+It's the thing that props up Putin's regime and the war,” said Tania Babina, an economist at Columbia University who was born in Ukraine.

+Babina is currently working with a group of 200 Ukrainian economists to more accurately document how effective the West's sanctions are in stymying Putin's war-making capabilities.

-The ruble has risen amid reports that the Kremlin has been more open to cease-fire talks with Ukraine.
-U.S. and Western officials have expressed scepticism about Russia's announcement that it would dial back operations.
-The White House says any movement of Russian forces should be seen as a "redeployment and not a withdrawal" and "no one should be fooled by Russia's announcement."
+The ruble has also risen amid reports that the Kremlin has been more open to cease-fire talks with Ukraine.
+U.S. and Western officials have expressed skepticism about Russia's announcement that it would dial back operations.
 President Joe Biden promoted the success of the sanctions — some of the toughest ever imposed on a nation — while he was in Poland last week.
-"The ruble almost is immediately reduced to rubble," Biden said.
+“The ruble almost is immediately reduced to rubble,” Biden said.

 Sanctions on Russian financial institutions and companies, on trade and on Putin's power brokers were crushing the country's economic growth and prompting hundreds of international companies to stop doing business there, Biden noted.